justb4/docker-mapserver/README.md

 ### Why Lighttpd

-Lighthttpd runs as a single proces.
+Lighttpd runs as a single proces.
 Also all the routing configuration options aren't needed, because that is handled by the infrastructure/platform, like Kubernetes or Traefik.
 If one would like to configure some simple routing is still can be done in the lighttpd.conf.